ariassd/ScreenDraw/readme.md

 ## ScreenDraw 1.0 For Windows

 Simple screen draw application.
-Draw directly on screen and make a screen shoot to save results
+Draw directly on screen, make a screen shoot and save results on desktop folder.

+Please let me know if you like this kind of applications.

 ### Features